Introduction to Anderson t-motives: a survey

 Let us describe the analogy between Anderson t-motives and abelian varieties in more details.
 First of all, while abelian varieties depend on one discrete parameter --- their dimension $g$, Anderson t-motives depend on two parameters --- dimension $n$ and rank $r$.
-It turns out that Anderson t-motives are analogs not of general abelian varieties, but of abelian varieties with multiplication by an imaginary quadratic field (abbreviation: MIQF) of signature $(n,r-n)$, see 1.8 below and [L09].
+It turns out that Anderson t-motives are analogs not of general abelian varieties, but of abelian varieties with MIQF of signature $(n,r-n)$, see 1.8 below and [GL09].
 Surprisingly, this fact is not emphasized in most survey papers on the subject.

 Continuing the analogy, we have: many objects attached to abelian varieties, for example Tate modules, Galois action on them, lattices, modular curves, L-functions etc., also can be attached to Anderson t-motives.

-Nevertheless, this analogy is far to be complete.
-For example, there is no functional equation for L-functions of Anderson t-motives; notion of their algebraic rank is not known yet; 1 - 1 correspondence between Anderson t-motives and lattices is known only for Drinfeld modules (see [D]) and for some other cases (9.4; Theorem 9.5).
+Nevertheless, as we mentioned above, this analogy is far to be complete.
+Other examples of absence of analogy: there is no functional equation for L-functions of Anderson t-motives; notion of their algebraic rank is not known yet; not all Anderson t-motives have a lattice of "correct" dimension, etc.

-The paper is organized as follows.
+{\bf 0.3.} The paper is organized as follows.
 In Section 1 we give briefly some properties of abelian varieties over number fields, in order to show the analogy.
 Particularly, in Section 1.8 we give a definition of abelian varieties with MIQF.
 In Section 2 we show how these properties are modified for abelian varieties over global functional fields.
 In Section 3 we define $\n F_q[\th], \ \n F_q(\th), \ \n R_\infty, \ \p$ --- analogs of $\n Z, \ \n Q, \ \n R, \ \n C$ for the finite characteristic case, and we consider an explicit calculation in $\p$.
 In Section 4 we define $\n F_q[\th]$-lattices in vector spaces over $\p$, and their Siegel matrices.
+We prove an important theorem 4.2 that there are only finitely many elements of a lattice in any bounded domain.